julianrojas87/PhD-consortium-ISWC2019/content/relevance.md

 about different transport modes into their applications to offer more diverse route alternatives.

-On the other hand, millions of datasets are [published on the Web](cite:cites noy2019).
+Meanwhile, millions of datasets have been [published on the Web](cite:cites noy2019).
 Following Open Data and Smart City initiatives, national and regional governments, private companies and others, publish heterogeneous data from multiple domains.